Mike Cawley

+Personal life

+Cawley is married to Katie Schumacher-Cawley, the head volleyball coach at Penn State.
+Together, they have three daughters.

 Professional career

 Indianapolis Colts

-Cawley was selected by the Indianapolis Colts in the sixth round (205th overall) of the 1996 NFL Draft.
+Cawley was selected by the Indianapolis Colts in the sixth round (205th overall) of the 1996 NFL draft.
 He was signed to the team's practice squad on August 27, 1996.

+Orlando Predators

+Cawley signed with the Orlando Predators of the Arena Football League (AFL) for the 1997 season but was placed on the exempt list after signing with the Tiger-Cats.
+On March 21, 2000, his AFL rights were traded to the Florida Bobcats for Braniff Bonaventure.